 The meat is the message.
 Is it meaningful to a broad-enough audience?
 Is it newsworthy?
 Who will care about it?
 Is the messaging well thought out, and does it properly articulate what you need to convey?
 Are you sharing news of a client success or positioning your client as a source to be considered as a thought leader?
-If it is related to client work, has the client approved the message?
-Thinking through messaging (the meat) is incredibly important and is at the center of your entire PR strategy.
+If the message is related to client work, has the client approved it?
+Thinking through messaging (the meat) is incredibly important and is at the center of your entire law firm PR strategy.

 If you are positioning the client as a thought leader, have you run an internal conflict check?
 Do they have the background and authority to be considered a reputable source on the topic?
 Take the time to identify the most-credentialed, most-articulate person to deliver the message.
-Even if this person is a media relations pro, it is still worth taking a few minutes to review the key points you want to convey for every pitch or message.
-No matter how seasoned the spokesperson is, be sure to provide a list of the key messages — because even the most-experienced speaker can get nervous and go off-topic when the mic is hot.
-Try to anticipate the reporter’s follow-up questions and make sure the spokesperson is prepared to answer those as well.
+And even if this person is a media relations pro, it is still worth taking a few minutes to review the key points with them that you want to convey for every pitch or message.
+No matter how seasoned the spokesperson is, be sure to provide a list of the key messages — because even the most experienced speaker can get nervous and go off-topic when the mic is hot.
+Try to anticipate the reporter’s follow-up questions and make sure your law firm’s spokesperson is prepared to answer those as well.
 Practice how you or the spokesperson will answer the tough questions (the ones that you would rather avoid), and how to pivot and deflect, while still being honest and direct.

-Reporters do not have a lot of time, so you do not want to waste it — or your credibility by sending a pitch that will annoy them and result in a reporter clicking “delete” the next time you send an email.
+Reporters do not have a lot of time, so you do not want to waste it or risk your credibility by sending an irrelevant pitch that will result in a reporter clicking “delete” the next time you send an email.
 Make sure you provide enough information about why the story is interesting and relevant without getting into the weeds with too many details.
 And whenever possible, provide windows of time when the spokesperson is available for interviews.

 Fries?
 Onion rings?
 Salad?
 A milkshake?
 What you get with your burger helps make the experience a memorable one, much like social media — there’s more to it than the main dish.
 Once the pitching is done and you have scored a few great interviews, be sure to share the information and results on social media.
-This will help the spokesperson build his or her own brand, and enhance the firm’s brand overall.
+This will help the spokesperson build their own brand, and enhance the firm’s brand overall.
 But do not rely on or expect the spokesperson to do this alone.
-You may need to draft the social media posts on his or her behalf, including links to the coverage, if possible.
+You may need to draft the social media posts on their behalf, including links to the coverage, if possible.
 And don’t be shy about asking other members of the firm to share on their channels as well.
 Sharing relevant and timely content is key to survival in this 24/7 media world.

-You can have a perfect burger with awesome sides, but if the service is slow, you probably won’t go back to that restaurant.
-This is where we come in as public relations professionals.
+You can get a perfect burger with awesome sides, but if the service is slow, you probably won’t go back to that restaurant.
+This is where we come in as law firm public relations professionals.
 Ensuring that you deliver stellar service — whether to internal or external stakeholders — makes future successes possible.
 Being responsive, helping to coordinate interviews, sharing resulting clips and proofreading your own work will ensure that the overall experience is positive and memorable.
 Watch out for typos and misspellings of names!
 Basic mistakes can often derail an otherwise-perfect execution.
 (If you don’t trust your own proofreading abilities, enlist the help of a colleague to read through important correspondence.)